 I walked the beach on my first day and so wish I had gone back to walk it again.
 It’s a lovely, long, crescent-shaped beach with lots of cool rocks.

 The setting of this B&B is fab.
 And it’s very close to many of the Causeway Coast’s attractions.
 Breakfast is delicious.
-Bob also has some great information on the area and is eager to share tips on what to do and where to go — and what to avoid.
+Bob also has some great information on the area and is eager to share tips on what to do and where to go on the Causeway Coast — and what to avoid.

 The top 3 sites on my list for the area: